AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

 Experimental Apparatus
 ======================

-The experimental apparatus consists of an acid rain storage reservoir, peristaltic pump, and lake (Figure \eqref{ZEqnNum792377}).
+The experimental apparatus consists of an acid rain storage reservoir, peristaltic pump, and lake (:numref:`_figure_Acid_rain_apparatus`).
 The pH of the lake will be monitored using a pH probe connected to a signal-conditioning box that is connected to ProCoDA.

 .. _figure_Acid_rain_apparatus:

 .. figure:: Images/Acid_rain_apparatus.png
     :width: 500px
     :align: center
-    :alt: internal figure
+    :alt: acid rain apparatus

   Schematic drawing of the experimental setup.